 The company has also raised $4 million in a new round of funding led by Upfront Ventures.
 The Austin, Texas-based startup has created a social VR music platform where performers can create music while wearing a HTC Vive or Oculus Rift headset and spectators can watch the whole experience.
 The whole point is to help the music industry — usually a laggard in exploiting digital technology — to create new revenue streams.
 TheWaveVR is a VR platform for people who love music, enabling them to view, host and socialize in live and recorded shows worldwide, anytime, anywhere.
 TheWaveVR wants to enable musicians and artists to reach a much broader audience by creating a VR venue where artists can perform live music by simply importing their tracks, customizing the visuals of the venue, and sharing virtual shows.

 Here are some things I’ve learned about designing a user interface (UI) for room-scale VR interactive experiences.
 What types of UI elements are there in VR?
 Most of our notions of VR originate in cinema and gaming.
 There are small particularities in the building of a 360-degree environment, but I have found it’s always useful to start with something you know and then adapt for the new medium.
-How to Shoot Virtual Reality: Seven Basics to Launch You Toward Virtual Virtuosity - MovieMaker Magazine.
+There are 3 UI options* in VR that I have encountered: How to Shoot Virtual Reality: Seven Basics to Launch You Toward Virtual Virtuosity - MovieMaker Magazine.
 What works and what doesn’t on a virtual reality set?